Consent of treatment for the minor child

-According to the definition in law, a minor is defined as a person who is less than 18 years of age.
-A minor is given limited rights and rest he can claim only after he comes of age.
-This must all be kept in mind that the age of minorities may differ from country to country.
+According to the definition in the law, a minor is defined as a person who is less than 18 years of age.
+A minor is given limited rights; the rest he can claim after 18 years of age.
+It must all be kept in mind that the age of minors may differ from country to country.
 But, generally, it is taken as 18 worldwide.

 Importance of Informed Consent in Medicine Practice

 Informed consent is the basis of medical ethics.
-Whenever a doctor intends to treat his patient, he has to take permission from his patient to proceed further.
+Whenever a doctor intends to treat his patient, he has to get permission from his patient to proceed.
 Informed consent is the ideal form of consent where the patient is given complete information about his disease and its course, the methods of treatment, and the prognosis or possible outcome of the treatment options.
-If the patient is still willing to consent to the treatment you suggested, only then can a doctor start the treatment.
-If the patient refuses, the doctor cannot treat the patient forcefully.

 Who can give informed consent??

-All the individuals who have crossed the age of minority that is 18 years are eligible to consent to their own treatment in any form.
+All individuals who have crossed the age of 18 are eligible to consent to their treatment in any form.
 They can consent to all the surgical procedures on them or any other invasive or non-invasive investigations and procedures.
+A minor cannot give consent to his treatment by himself.

 Who can consent to a minor?